 Choose a generic earthquake outfit.
 If it’s cold out, jeans and a sweatshirt or warm sweater, plus a warm jacket and socks.
 If it’s warmer, jeans, light layers and a light jacket and socks.
 If you have to leave your home, you won’t necessarily get back in for hours or days.
 Keep that outfit together at the end of your closet nearest to your bed, so you can grab the clothes and put them on without wasting time thinking about it.
 This is no time for high fashion.

 Right below your earthquake clothes, place a small box with the rest of your earthquake supplies.
 This should include a hand-crank or battery powered radio, a larger flashlight, extra batteries, a few more bottles of water, high calorie or high protein food that will stay fresh for a year, a small stash of cash and if you have one, a portable television.
-Two other things to include are a small generator and a portable recharger that will give you extra battery life for radios and cell phones.
+Two other things to include are a small generator and a portable charger that will give you extra battery life for cell phones.
 If anyone in your family needs eyeglasses or prescription drugs, throw those in as well.
 If they need refrigerated insulin, consider buying a small portable refrigerator for your bedroom.
 Even if the electricity goes out, the refrigerator would remain cold enough for a few hours, until you would be able to get help.
 Then place a reminder on your calendar every few months, to recycle the perishable items in your kit with fresh items.

 Make sure all of the cabinets, pictures, mirrors, televisions and anything else breakable in your bedroom are anchored down, so they don’t turn into earthquake driven torpedoes that can harm you or your family.
 Carol Burnett had a close call during the Northridge Quake when a television flew off her bookcase and landed on her bed.
 Thankfully that night she had trouble sleeping and switched to the other side of the bed.
 The best thing we’ve found to anchor furniture without harming it are Quakehold straps, which blend right into your decor without looking obvious.